mk1859/seed_size/README.md

    Each of the four treatments (genotype + time point) consist of 3 libraries.
 We provide a matrix of read counts for each library in which rows are genes and columns are one of 32 seeds used for library preparation.

 3) single seed RNA-seq for Col-0 small and large seeds in two time points of secondary dormancy induction.
-   Seeds treatment and libraries preparation for that analysis were performed along the experiment from previous point.
+   Seeds treatment and libraries preparation for that analysis were performed along with the experiment from the previous point.

 We created the function called import_counts to upload the data and combine matrices into a single matrix.